 Written by William Shakespeare

-Directed by Will Power
+Directed and edited by Will Power

 Virtual performances: Thursday - Saturday, April 1-3, 2021 at 7:30pm PDT

 Meeting ID: 894 1664 6474

 A fast-paced, robust and contemporary take on Shakespeare’s timeless classic.
 Utilizing the very latest technological tools, and fusing them with Shakespeare’s text, this production of Romeo & Juliet is a no holds barred exploration into the themes of age-old tribalism, modern-day pain, and love for the ages.

 Directed by Laural Meade

 Virtual performances: Friday - Sunday, April 16-18, 2021 at 7:30pm PDT

 This production contains mature themes/language and is not recommended for viewers under 12.